"Life is really simple, but we insist on making it complicated."

 Realize that your happiness comes from within, not from things, people, or places.
 Everything you seek is already inside you; that is the first principle to understand.
 All the answers, the path to freedom, and the key to liberation are within you.
 You have it all inside yourself—nothing is outside.

-26. At the end of the day, you are not alone.
-Life is difficult.
-This is one of the biggest truths you will ever have to face.
+26. Warrior’s Spirit: Ultimately, you are not alone.
+Life is challenging, and this is one of the deepest truths you will ever need to face.

-Challenging times may be labeled as bad karma, but they offer a chance for growth.
-By embracing these challenges, you develop strength and expand your consciousness.
-It may not be easy, but it’s worth it.
+Challenging times may be seen as bad karma, but are also opportunities for growth.
+By embracing these challenges, you build strength and expand your consciousness.
+It may not be easy, but it is worth it.

-Learn to love the place you’re in, no matter how it looks, regardless of what you seem to be going through, regardless of the experiences in your life.
+Learn to love the place you’re in, no matter how it looks, regardless of what you seem to be going through.
 Be grateful for them.
 Never feel sorry for yourself.

-Expect nothing and get everything.
-Expect something and get nothing.
-It’s simplicity in itself.
-Just be yourself.
-Take every experience, including the bad ones, as steps on the path and continue.
-No matter what you are going through, whether pleasurable or challenging, remember that all things must pass.
+Expect nothing, and you get everything.
+Expect something, and you get nothing.
+Embrace every experience, even the difficult ones, as steps on your path, and keep going.
+No matter what you face—pleasure or challenge—remember that all things must pass.
 The sun is always shining above the clouds.

-Once you recognize the bliss within yourself, nothing can ever really disturb you again.
-This bliss is beyond ordinary human happiness, which fades in comparison.
-It is your birthright, the essence of what you truly are—unconditioned bliss.
+Once you recognize this peace within, nothing can ever really disturb you again.
+It is beyond ordinary human happiness, which fades in comparison.
+The essence of what you truly are—unconditioned bliss.

-This doesn’t mean you stop living and be passive.
-You don’t have to be in an endless pursuit of self-improvement or seeking.
+This doesn’t mean you stop living or become passive.
+You’ll keep doing what you’re meant to do—only with far greater clarity, ease, and effectiveness.
+You don’t need to be in a constant pursuit of self-improvement or endless seeking.
 It’s mostly the same stuff repeated over and over.

-You can spend your whole life organizing, setting goals, planning, seeking, and trying to constantly improve an imaginary future.
-The truth is you can plan your entire life, but you don’t know what will happen the next moment.
+You can spend your whole life organizing, setting goals, planning, seeking, and trying to constantly perfect an imaginary future.
+Yet the truth is you can plan your entire life, but you don’t know what will happen the next moment.
+Life unfolds while you’re busy making other plans.

-It’s not about ideas, goals, planning, systems, purpose, meaning, values, beliefs, concepts, theories or philosophies.
+It’s not about ideas, goals, planning, systems, purpose, meaning, values, views, beliefs, concepts, theories or philosophies.

 A lot of people deserve credit for this website.
 If any of these teachers resonate with you, give them a follow to learn more and support their work.